CloudElementsOpenLabs/the-doctor/README.md

 ## Usage
 The doctor can download/upload assents from your Cloud Elements accounts to a directory or to a file.
 ### GitHub
 For use with GitHub, it is recommended to use the --directory option.
-This will export to an intuitive directory structure.
-This will also extract any JavaScript and put it in its own file.
-This will allow it to be better source controlled.
+This will export assets to an intuitive directory structure, and extract any JavaScript to its own file.

 ### Continuous Deployment
 For use with continuous deployment or just routine backups its recommended to just use the --file option.
 This will save space complexity as an entire CE environment can be represented as one file.